Application & Documents

 Analysis of Impediments to Fair Housing Choice

+With the receipt of CDBG funds, the City of Royal Oak annual certifies that it will affirmatively further fair housing.
 The analysis of impediments to fair housing choice (AI) involves a comprehensive review and assessment of how the city’s laws, regulations, policies and procedures affect the location, availability, and accessibility of housing, and how conditions, both public and private, affect fair housing choice.

 A compliance guide to Section 3 requirements provides a description of the requirements and a copy of the required form.